vecnathewhisperd0/tea-cli/CONTRIBUTING.md

 ## Owners

+This repo is part of the Gitea project and as such part of that project's governance.

 Since Gitea is a pure community organization without any company support, to keep the development healthy we will elect three owners every year.
 All contributors may vote to elect up to three candidates, one of which will